Laskiaispulla – Finnish Shrove Buns

 Delicious, indulgent cardamom buns filled with jam and almond paste topped with plenty of whipped cream.
-A truly Finnish Fat/Shrove Tuesday treat.
+A truly authentic Finnish treat for Fat/Shrove Tuesday.

 Ingredients